 Our suggestion?
 Do a quick search on a third-party site to find the best provider, then visit Ebates.com to book.
 Ebates posts all promotional codes and actually provides anywhere from 1% to 10% cash back on your offer.
-Around since 1998, Ebates removes “cookies” that websites tag you with in order for them to make commission, and rather pass the commission savings back to you.
-It’s one of the websites I learned about working at TheKrazyCouponLady.com and let me tell you, it’s one of the internet’s best kept secrets!
+Since 1998, Ebates removes “cookies” that websites tag you with in order for them to make commission, and rather pass the commission savings back to you.
+It’s one of the websites I learned about working at TheKrazyCouponLady.com and let me tell you, it’s one of the internet’s best-kept secrets!
+Sign up HERE.

 Non-airport locations are cheaper

 Airports have what is called an “airport concession recovery fee” that’s charged to rental companies, and subsequently, passed on to consumers.
 It ranges from 2% up to 18% depending on the market, making airport locations more expensive.
 Depending on the length of your trip, it may be worth seeing what other local car rental locations are in the area, but not necessarily located at the airport.
 In congested cities like San Francisco and New York, a quick Uber ride to a nearby location could save you upwards of $30 a day.
 Even better, many car rental companies offer free shuttles from the airport to their rental space.

 Weekends are the best days to pick up

 With the exception of long, holiday weekends, Sunday, Monday, and Tuesday are the worst possible days to rent a car.
 This is peak rental time when companies have corporate clients for whom they guarantee certain rates and availability.
 Retail customers, therefore, get an extremely short end of the stick and are stuck with unfavorable rates and limited selections.
 For the best possible rates and selection pick up on a Wednesday night or later, though the longer you push into the weekend, the more limited your selection will be.